 This is the fifth post in a series of articles for aspiring publishers.
-The series is written by Joe Biel, the founder and owner of Microcosm Publishing and the co-author of DIY publishing how-to book Make a Zine.
+The series is written by Joe Biel, the founder and owner of Microcosm Publishing and author of A People’s Guide to Publishing.

 Title development is what determines a book’s packaging.
 It’s the magic combination of title and subtitle, the design and content of the cover, the book’s pricing, and any other information that informs a potential reader’s decision when standing in a bookstore or hovering over a Buy button online.
 It’s easy to think of these things as superficial; but the packaging of a book, not its content, is usually what makes or breaks it in the end.

 Many publishers get their start because of a personal project that is close to their heart.
 There are 4,000 new books being published every day, one thinks, so why is my project, or my talented friend’s not one of them?
 This is a story that I’ve heard over and over across the last twenty years.
 Once people get started publishing, though, or before they start if they’re a more cautious type, the realization inevitably hits home that talent and having something to say aren’t enough to make a book succeed.

 Let’s assume that your book’s content is good and you have the technical aspects of publishing well in hand, and that both you and the author are ready to promote the final product.
 These things are all important, but even doing them all perfectly are not enough to make a book succeed without careful attention to packaging.